opendaylight/aaa/docs/dev-guide.rst

    TokenAuthRealm direct authentication mechanism

-A user presents some credentials (e.g., username/password) directly to the OpenDaylight controller token endpoint /oauth2/token and receives an access token, which then can be used to access protected resources on the controller.
+A user presents some credentials (e.g., username/password) directly to the OpenDaylight controller and receives a session cookie, which can be then used to access protected resources on the controller.

 How to access the H2 database
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~